-MEXICA [16] is a computer model designed to study the creative process in writing in terms of the cycle of engagement and reflection [18].
-It was designed to generate short stories about the MEXICAS (also wrongly known as Aztecs).
+MEXICA [10] is a computer model designed to study the creative process in writing in terms of the cycle of engagement and reflection [12].
 MEXICA was a pioneer in that it takes into account emotional links and tensions between the characters as means for driving and evaluating ongoing stories.
-It relies on certain structures to represent its knowledge: a set of story actions (defined in terms of preconditions and post-conditions) and a set of previous stories (stated in terms of story actions).

 The reflection phase revises the plot so far, mainly checking it for coherence, novelty and interest.
 The checks for novelty and interest involve comparing the plot so far with that of previous stories.
-If the story is too similar to some previous one, or if its measure of interest compares badly to previous stories, the system takes action by setting a guideline to be obeyed during engagement.
-These guidelines are a low level equivalent of author goals, driving which types of action can be chosen from the set of possible candidates.
 The check for coherence is only carried out over the final version of the story, and it involves inserting into the text actions that convey explicitly either character goals or tensions between the characters that are necessary to understand the story.
-Unless they are explicitly added during this check, goals and tensions are not included in the discourse.

-The Virtual Storyteller [20] introduces a multi-agent approach to story creation where a specific director agent is introduced to look after plot.
-Each agent has its own knowledge base (representing what it knows about the world) and rules to govern its behaviour.
-In particular, the director agent has basic knowledge about plot structure (that it must have a beginning, a middle, and a happy end) and exercises control over agent's actions in one of three ways: environmental (introduce new characters and object), motivational (giving characters specific goals), and proscriptive (disallowing a character's intended action).
+The Virtual Storyteller [14] introduces a multi-agent approach to story creation where a director agent is introduced to look after plot.
+Each agent has its own knowledge base and rules to govern its behaviour.
+In particular, the director agent has basic knowledge about plot structure and exercises control over agent's actions in one of three ways: environmental (introduce new characters and object), motivational (giving characters specific goals), and proscriptive (disallowing a character's intended action).
 The director has no prescriptive control (it cannot force characters to perform specific actions).
-Theune et al. report the use of rules to measure issues such as surprise and "impressiveness".

-Comme il Faut (CiF) [13] is a knowledge-based system that models the interplay between social norm, social interactions, character desires, and cultural background.
-The underlying model of social interaction covers a range of aspects, from cultural static knowledge relevant to social interaction to fleeting desires of characters, with models for intervening factors like social exchanges, microtheories for significant concepts (such as friendship), and set of complex rules capturing likely behaviours of characters when faced with particular social circumstances.
+Comme il Faut (CiF) [8] is a knowledge-based system that models the interplay between social norm, social interactions, character desires, and cultural background.
+The underlying model of social interaction covers a range of aspects, from cultural static knowledge relevant to social interaction to fleeting desires of characters, with models for intervening factors like social exchanges, microtheories for significant concepts (such as friendship), and set of rules capturing likely behaviours of characters when faced with particular social circumstances.

-Stella [11] performs story generation by traversing a conceptual space of partial world states based on narrative aspects.
+Stella [7] performs story generation by traversing a conceptual space of partial world states based on narrative aspects.
 World states are generated as the result of non-deterministic interaction between characters and their environment.
 This generation is narrative agnostic, and an additional level built on top of the world evolution chooses the most promising ones in terms of their narrative features.
 Stella makes use of objective curves representing these features and selects world states whose characteristics match the ones represented by these curves.
 Stella is aligned to the current approach in the sense that simulation is also the base for generation.
 Stella, however, does not address characters' interactions as a key feature in the creative process.